primiano/perfetto-docs/docs/quickstart/android-tracing.md

 #### Short syntax

-If you are aready familiar with `systrace` or `atrace`, you an equivalent syntax with `perfetto`:
+If you are already familiar with `systrace` or `atrace`, you an equivalent syntax with `perfetto`:

 ```bash